xan105/Achievement-Watcher/README.md

 Notification on achievement unlocking
 ==========================================

+Not as sexy as a directX Overlay but it's the next best thing.<br />
+Display a Windows toast notification when you unlock an achievement.<br />
+⚠️ **Please verify your Windows notification and focus assistant settings for the toast to work properly**.<br />
+You can test notification in Settings > Debug to make sure your system is correctly configured.

 <p align="center">
   <img src="https://github.com/xan105/Achievement-Watcher/raw/master/screenshot/live.gif">
 </p>

-Not as sexy as a directX Overlay but it's the next best thing.<br />
-You can display a notification when you unlock an achievement with:
-  - Windows toast notification (Win8/Win8.1/Win10)
-  - Websocket
-  - Growl Notification Transport Protocol (GNTP)

-### Windows toast notification

-⚠️ **Please verify your Windows notification and focus assistant settings for the toast to work properly**.<br />
-You can test notification in Settings > Debug to make sure your system is correctly configured.

 There might be a slight delay between the event and the display of the notification as running powershell and loading a remote image can take a few seconds in some cases.<br />

 Game must be set to Window borderless for the notification to be rendered on top of it.<br />

+If you have enabled the *souvenir* option a screenshot will be taken<br />
+and saved in your pictures folder `"Pictures\[Game Name]\[Game Name] - [Achievement Name].png"`<br />

 🚑 Not seeing any toast notification ?
 Quick fix :
 - Try to set your game to Window borderless.